Aarsh01/LiveSensor_FULL_MLProject/guidance.md

 1. make .env file paste the mongoDB connection url with the name of "MONGO_DB_URL"
 2. to have the access of the file install "load_dotenv" library and write code in __init__.py file in sensor folder
 3. Build 2 python file in sensor i.e "config.py" and "utils.py"
 4. a.
-In config file:
+In config file:/n
-      a.1.
-The code is designed to encapsulate the retrieval of a MongoDB connection URL from an environment variable, a.2.
+      - a.1.
+The code is designed to encapsulate the retrieval of a MongoDB connection URL from an environment variable,
+      - a.2.
 Establish a connection to a MongoDB database using that URL.
    b.
 In utils file:
       b.1 It define a function, which help us to load the dataset into the mongoDB cluster.
 5. After that import them in main.py